Muscle, Recovery, And Results: The Role Of Protein In Bodybuilding

 Studies show that the amino acids you receive from protein consumption promote the following bodybuilding benefits:

 Workout Recovery: Sore muscles can hurt your workouts by not allowing you to perform at your best.
-To see maximum muscle growth, you’ll need to be within that hypertrophy-focused range of sets and repetitions.
-If your muscles are still sore during your workout, you’re less likely to be able to push yourself.
+You'll need to be within that hypertrophy-focused range of sets and repetitions to see maximum muscle growth.
+If your muscles are still sore during your workout, you're less likely to be able to push yourself.
 Protein consumption has been shown to speed up muscle recovery and reduce muscle soreness.

 HOW MUCH PROTEIN SHOULD A BODYBUILDER EAT PER DAY?